MrSandrow/Memify/FEATURES.md

 - Change screen using menu
 - Sign out

-## Drafts
+## Drawings

 - Create a new drawing from an image / blank background / sharing link (Modal)
-- Rename & Share & Delete a drawing using the context menu (renaming / sharing -> Modal)
+- Rename & Share & Delete a drawing using the context menu (Modal)
 - Sort drawings (by name / creation date / last opening date)
 - Search for a drawing
 - Edit a drawing

-## Trash

-- Delete & Restore a drawing using the context menu (deleting -> Modal)
-- Sort drawings (by name / creation date / deletion date)
-- Search for a drawing
-- Empty trash (Modal)

 ## Settings